dlt-hub/dlt/docs/website/docs/dlt-ecosystem/verified-sources/amazon_kinesis.md

    ```

 1. Replace the value of `aws_access_key_id` and `aws_secret_access_key` with the one that
    [you copied above](#grab-credentials).
-This will ensure that your data-verified source can access
+This will ensure that the verified source can access
    your Kinesis resource securely.

 1. Next, follow the instructions in [Destinations](../destinations/duckdb) to add credentials for